Living her best life

 Evan was a happy, healthy child before going in for a routine appendectomy at age 3.
 He didn’t recover as expected and was left quadriplegic, having been subsequently diagnosed with mitochondrial disease.
 He’s fed by a tube, has trouble lifting his head, suffers chronic bouts of pain, and has no reliable way to communicate with the outside world.
 But despite all this, Evan’s smile is a common theme with all that meet him sharing, “When you smile, I smile.”
 Evan’s diagnosis led to the founding of MitoCanada in 2010, and inspired this awareness video, when you smile, I smile

 Frankie G passed away shortly after his first birthday from mitochondrial disease.
 He was a happy baby, always smiling.
 He enjoyed swimming lessons, baby dance, music, yoga classes and storytime.
 Whoever was lucky enough to meet Frankie, always remarked about his chubby cheeks and cute smile.
 Although he lived a short life, Frankie left a lifetime of special memories and continues to inspire the Annual Frankie G Pub Night event in lower British Columbia.

-She fought like a girl
+She fought like a warrior

 Kate died of a rare form of mitochondrial disease at eight years old.
 Life was difficult for this bubbly, blonde-haired beauty, who struggled to walk and speak but loved singing a few words of “O’Canada” at school.
 Kate liked princesses, play-dough, pasta and being outdoors.
 Always laughing and giggling, she brought her indomitable spirit to how she lived her short life.